 Delamere Grove is a peaceful park nestled on the side of a hill with magnificent views across the Cheshire plains.
 With only 25 park homes, this small residential park is within open countryside, yet close to everyday facilities.
-Delamere village boasts a village store, church, 2 country pubs and of course the famous Delamere Forest.
+Delamere village boasts a village store, church, two-country pubs and of course the famous Delamere Forest.
 Bus stops and a mainline train station provide fantastic transport links.
 The historic towns of Northwich and Frodsham are close by, as is the Roman walled city of Chester.
-Setting the standard for rural residential park home living.
+They are setting the standard for rural residential park home living.

 How to find Delamere Grove Park

 From the North, leave M56 at Junction 10 (A49 Whitchurch).
 Continue for Whitchurch (approx 8 miles) till reaching Oakmere Crossroads A556 signposted North Wales & Chester.
 Turn right here and continue for approximately 2.5 miles.
 At The Vale Royal Abbey Arms Crossroads turn right for Delamere Forest onto Station Road B5152.
 After approx 400 yards turn left onto Eddisbury Hill.
 From the South, leave M6 at Junction 18 taking the first exit onto the A54.
 Continue for approx 13 miles through Middlewich and Winsford until you reach the crossroads signposted Frodsham.
 Turn right here by the Fishpool Inn onto Abbey Lane B5152.
 Continue for approx 0.5 miles at which point reaching The Abbey Arms Crossroads continue straight on to Station Road.
 After approx 400 yards turn left onto Eddisbury Hill.